North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 He continued that theme in his New Year’s address, announcing that North Korea would focus on “mass producing nuclear warheads and ballistic missiles for operational deployment” in the coming year.

-This, Kim said, made it impossible for the United States to start a war against North Korea.
+This, Kim said, was “irreversible with any force”, making it impossible for the United States to start a war against North Korea.

-“The entire United States is within range of our nuclear weapons, and a nuclear button is always on my desk.
-This is reality, not a threat,” he said, while emphasising that “these weapons will be used only if our security is threatened.”
+“The whole territory of the U.S. is within the range of our nuclear strike and a nuclear button is always on the desk of my office and this is just a reality, not a threat,” he said, while emphasising that the weapons would only be used if North Korea is threatened.

 Kim’s customary New Year’s speech is closely watched for indications of the policy direction the unpredictable and reclusive leader is likely to pursue in the coming year.